 The sun was low on the horizon when we saw the sub-adult tiger perched nonchalantly on a culvert.
 Delighted, we stopped the vehicle at a distance and began to take some photographs.
 As we prepared to leave, one, then another, and then yet another young tiger turned up to join the first.
 Moments later, their mother joined them as well!
 It was unbelievable.
 Before us were five tigers, unperturbed by our presence.
 “I feel humbled to be breathing the same air as these tigers.
 Hopefully, we will not let them down,” whispered the man who has probably done more to secure their future than anyone else in the past year.
-I was in the Tadoba Tiger Reserve, in the company of Prithviraj Chavan, the Chief Minister of Maharashtra and his wife Satvasheela Prithviraj Chavan, daughter of the late M. Y. Ghorpade, who was a wildlife legend.
+I was in the Tadoba Tiger Reserve, in the company of Prithviraj Chavan, the Chief Minister of Maharashtra and his wife Satvasheela Prithviraj Chavan, daughter of the late M. Y. Ghorpade, who was a wildlife legend. valid shop

 In the vehicle, Praveen Pardeshi, Principal Forest Secretary, Maharashtra, and I exchanged happy glances.
 We had driven the length and breadth of Tadoba for over seven hours with the Chief Minister.
 He had come to Tadoba to see for himself the results of the steady stream of on-ground progress, which had resulted in Maharashtra being presented with Sanctuary Asia’s ‘Best Tiger State Award’ in 2012.
 The Chief Minister personally accepted the award on stage from his Excellency, the Governor of Maharashtra, K. Sankaranarayanan.